Mobius1/MiniBar/README.md

 [Demo](https://mobius1.github.io/MiniBar/)

+### Note

-> NOTE: MiniBar is currently in pre-release state so is not yet suitable for production.
-The API will continue to change until v1.0.0 is released.
+MiniBar is currently in a pre-release state so is not yet suitable for production.
+The API will be in constant flux until v1.0.0 is released so check back for any changes.

 ---